Toward General Digraph Contrastive Learning: A Dual Spatial Perspective

 \subsection{Graph Contrastive Learning}

-Graph Contrastive Learning (GCL) has emerged as a paradigm-shifting methodology in self-supervised graph representation learning, effectively addressing the label dependency bottleneck.
+Graph Contrastive Learning (GCL) has emerged as an effective paradigm for self-supervised graph representation learning, alleviating the dependence on labeled data.
+Recent surveys provide a comprehensive overview of its objectives, augmentation strategies, and open challenges~\cite{ju2024gclsurvey}.
 GCL leverages the intrinsic topological structure of graphs to enforce representation consistency across multiple augmented views without reliance on labels, thereby pulling positive samples closer and pushing negative samples apart in the embedding space.
 Depending on the granularity of contrastive objectives, existing GCL methods can be categorized into intra-scale and inter-scale approaches.

 \textbf{Intra-scale methods} focus on constructing contrastive views at the identical topological granularity.
 For instance, GraphCL~\cite{you2020graph} introduces four general graph augmentations (i.e., node dropping, edge perturbation, attribute masking, and subgraph sampling) to learn invariant representations by contrasting differently augmented graph views.
 It systematically studies how augmentation types and strengths affect performance, revealing that appropriate compositions are crucial for effective representation learning.
 However, these augmentations require tedious manual tuning and may distort graph semantics.
 To alleviate this issue, SimGRACE~\cite{xia2022simgrace} eliminates the need for graph-level augmentations by perturbing the encoder parameters instead of the graph data, achieving comparable or superior performance with higher efficiency and semantic stability.